The Ghost of the Rock: Toronto’s 200-Year-Old Lighthouse Cold Case

 The first lighthouse keeper, John Paul Radelmüller, was not your average sailor.
 Born in Bavaria, he spent twenty years as a royal servant in England, attending to the brother of King George III.
 Seeking a quieter life, he moved to the Town of York (now Toronto) and became the lighthouse keeper in 1809.

-The First Light: When it opened, the tower was only 16 meters (52 feet) tall.
-It burned 200 gallons of sperm whale oil every year to keep the light visible for kilometers across the lake.
+• The First Light: When it opened, the tower was only 16 metres (52 feet) tall.
+It burned 200 gallons of sperm whale oil every year to keep the light visible for kilometres across the dark lake.

-The Extension: In 1832, the lighthouse was raised to its current height of 25 meters (82 feet) using limestone shipped from Kingston.
-If you look closely at the off-white blocks near the top, you can see the subtle "seam" where the stones meet.
+• The Extension: In 1832, the lighthouse was raised to its current height of 25 metres (82 feet) using rugged limestone shipped across the water from Kingston.
+If you look closely at the off-white blocks near the top, you can see the subtle structural "seam" where the two eras of stone meet.

-Thick Walls: The walls at the base are nearly 2 meters (6 feet) thick, designed to withstand the brutal winter storms and ice floes of the Great Lakes.
+• Thick Walls: The walls at the base are nearly 2 metres (6.6 feet) thick, meticulously engineered to withstand the brutal winter storms, crashing gale-force winds, and shifting ice floes of the Great Lakes.

 The Night of the Cold Case